MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/rest-services-examples/elevation-profiles.md

 # Elevation Profiles

 The Bing Maps REST services provides a number of useful services.
 The [Elevation API](../../../rest-services/elevations/index.md) provides elevation data from around the world.
-This code sample shows how to generate an elevation profiles along a route.
+This code sample shows how to generate an elevation profile along a route.

 ```html
 <!DOCTYPE html>